-The fauna of Colorado includes numerous bat species, but, for many of the less commonly encountered species, we still know relatively little about populations, maternity sites, and hibernacula in the state.
+The fauna of Colorado includes about 18 bat species, but for many of the less commonly encountered species we still know relatively little about populations, maternity sites, and hibernacula in the state.
 A deadly fungal disease of bats, called White Nose Syndrome (WNS), was detected in New York state in the winter of 2006-2007, and since that time the disease has spread across the eastern United States (and also occurs in Washington State), and now threatens to enter Colorado.
 Various government agencies, institutions of higher education and other stakeholders have come together as the Colorado Bat Working Group to find the best way forward in managing and responding to this disease.

 Not all bat species are equally vulnerable to this disease.
 Lethal effects are almost completely restricted to bats which hibernate (other bats may migrate to warmer climates), and even among hibernating species vulnerability to the disease varies greatly.

 Previously, I led a statewide bat survey and monitoring program in Illinois.
 I’ve secured enough funding to begin conducting bat acoustics research in Colorado, which is now ongoing as a part of current studies of ecoacoustics.
 Students interested in helping with this work are welcome to contact me.

 I found a bat:

 If you find a grounded or injured bat contact the Colorado BatCREW (licensed bat rehabilitators).
 To report bat sightings, roost locations, or unusual bat activity contact Colorado Parks & Wildlife (contact information on this page).